Faster Than a Speeding Bullet

 A new world record was set this week.
 For anyone who enjoys a good adrenaline rush, this one's for you.
 On Tuesday, Japan's Maglev (for magnetic levitation) bullet train reached 375 miles per hour during a test run, breaking its own previous record of 366 MPH set just last week.
 The new Maglev milestone has already been certified by the Guinness Book of World Records.
 As a new category, the Maglev is now the second fastest rail vehicle on record, superseded only by the manned rocket sled which reached 632 MPH on December 10, 1954.
 (The fastest land vehicle ever was the Thrust Supersonic Car, a jet-propelled car recorded doing 763 MPH, which broke the sound barrier).

+Efficient public transportation systems are essential to all great cities.
+Connecting neighborhoods to neighborhoods, suburbs to cities, and cities to each other underpins successful commerce and industry and reduces reliance on cars (not to mention the associated expense and environmental impact).
 How to improve and expand public transportation and reduce traffic is one of the driving (smile) issues for city governments everywhere.